Musical theatre: 2020–2021 theatre shutdown

 The COVID-19 pandemic caused the closure of theatres and theatre festivals around the world in early 2020, including all Broadway and West End theatres.
 Many performing arts institutions attempted to adapt, or reduce their losses, by offering new (or expanded) digital services.
 In particular this resulted in the online streaming of previously recorded performances of many companies, as well as bespoke crowdsourcing projects.
 For example, The Sydney Theatre Company commissioned actors to film themselves at home discussing, then performing, a monologue from one of the characters they had previously played on stage.
 The casts of musicals, such as Hamilton and Mamma Mia! united on Zoom calls to entertain individuals and the public.
 Some performances were streamed live, or presented outdoors or in other "socially distanced" ways, sometimes allowing audience members to interact with the cast.
 Radio theatre festivals were broadcast.
 Virtual, and even crowd-sourced musicals were created, such as Ratatouille the Musical.
 Filmed versions of major musicals, like Hamilton, were released on streaming platforms.
 Andrew Lloyd Webber released recordings of his musicals on YouTube.

 Due to the closures and loss of ticket sales, many theatre companies were placed in financial peril.
 Some governments offered emergency aid to the arts.
 Some musical theatre markets began to reopen in fits and starts by early 2021, with West End theatres postponing their reopening from June to July, and Broadway starting in September.
 Throughout 2021, however, spikes in the pandemic caused some closures even after markets reopened.

+Post-Covid

+Theatres have struggled for several years since the shutdown; West End and then Broadway audiences and grosses mostly recovered, but regional and local theatres continued to face challenges as costs rose and ticket sales remained low.